floodyberry/chacha-opt/README.md

         int32_t (*example)(const int32_t *arr, size_t count);
     } example_impl_t;

-The available implementations are then detected and declared based on the defines from `config.h` (which is included by [driver.h](driver/driver.h)):
+The available implementations are then detected and declared based on the defines from `asmopt.h`:

     /* declare the prototypes of the provided functions */
     #define EXAMPLE_DECLARE(ext) \